Try our free ROI calculator. Discover your site's revenue potential.

 Smaller Plugin and Tooling Ecosystem

-Because VueJS is still a relatively new framework and developed by a small team, VueJS’s ecosystem is quite small compared to other programming languages.
+Because VueJS is still a relatively new framework and was developed by a small team, its ecosystem is quite small compared to other programming languages.

 Besides the points mentioned above, there is another disadvantage of using VueJS, which is its impact on SEO.
 This will be discussed later.